 - Responsive Brushing

-With so much going on beneath the Creative Cloud Umbrella and with modern new features like artificial intelligence and 3D modelling it is fair to describe the latest update as the next generation of design software.
+With so much going on beneath the Creative Cloud Umbrella and with modern new features like artificial intelligence and 3D modeling it is fair to describe the latest update as the next generation of design software.
 There really has been a leap in the capability that the Creative Cloud offers its users and so much more is now possible for Creative Cloud subscribers.

 Before signing off, however, it is definitely worth pointing out that although this latest update is enough to set the newest generation of the Creative Cloud apart from the versions that came before it, it does not mean the Cloud won’t continue to evolve and be the subject of constant updates from Adobe.
-Particularly with the likes of XD CC, Dimension and Lightroom CC, Adobe are committed to adding new features to these new programs as and when they’re developed.
+Particularly with the likes of XD CC, Dimension, and Lightroom CC, Adobe is committed to adding new features to these new programs as and when they’re developed.

-The latest generation of the Creative Cloud has a lot to offer all digital design professionals and enthusiasts alike.
-For anybody yet to use the Creative Cloud there is definitely a lot of new stuff here to take note of and for long time subscribers there is a lot to celebrate.
+The latest generation of the Creative Cloud has a lot to offer all-digital design professionals and enthusiasts alike.
+For anybody yet to use the Creative Cloud there is definitely a lot of new stuff here to take note of and for long time subscribers, there is a lot to celebrate.